On the $p$-adic pro-\'etale cohomology of Drinfeld symmetric spaces: Pro- etale cohomology of

 \begin{prop} Let $\Dd$ denote the $1$-dimensional unit closed disk defined over $\Qq_p$.
 Let $X$ be a smooth affinoid space defined over $C$ with an étale map $X\to \Tt_C^n$ that factors as a composite of rational embeddings and finite étale maps.
-Then, for any compact interval $I$ of $]0, 1[$ with endpoints in $p^{\Qq}$, we have a Frobenius-equivariant quasi-isomorphism in $D(\Vect_{\Qq_p}^{\ssolid})$
+Then, for any compact interval $I\subset (0, \infty)$ with rational endpoints, we have a Frobenius-equivariant isomorphism in $D(\Vect_{\Qq_p}^{\ssolid})$